ZiggyCreatures/FusionCache/docs/NamedCaches.md

 services.AddFusionCache("Customers");
 ```

-To consume FusionCache in, say, a controller we would normally add an `IFusionCache` param in a controller constructor:
+To use FusionCache in, say, a controller we would normally add an `IFusionCache` param in a controller constructor:

 ```csharp
 public class MyController : Controller